kunj13/Pallet_Detection/README.md

-Here’s a ready-to-copy version for your README:

----

 # 🚀 Pallet Detection and Segmentation with ROS2 and Custom AI Models

 Welcome to the **Pallet Detection and Segmentation** project!
-This repository leverages **ROS2** and **deep learning models** for real-time object detection and segmentation of pallets within manufacturing or warehousing environments.
+This repository leverages **ROS2** and **deep learning models** for real-time object detection and segmentation of pallets in manufacturing or warehousing environments.
 Designed to support mobile robotics applications, this project enables efficient pallet tracking and scene understanding on-the-go!

 ## 🌟 Project Overview
 In dynamic warehouse environments, accurate detection and segmentation of pallets are critical for automated handling and inventory management.
 This project combines object detection (using YOLO) and semantic segmentation (using SegFormer) into a cohesive ROS2 pipeline.
 Whether you’re building an inventory bot or managing a smart warehouse, this system’s modular design ensures adaptability and easy integration.